 There is a technology component that should be investigated as part of the Point-of-Work Paradigm shift that provides workforce support right down into the actual workflow encountered inside the business application itself.
 In the workflow and in the system is where knowledge retention failures manifest and trigger negative performance results from guessing, relying upon tribal knowledge, relying upon outdated reference material, failure to find critical information in failed search attempts…and the list goes on.
 All of this happens at Point-of-Work.

-With a little DRIVER intentional design…informed by the LPA discovery findings…and the right technology, knowledge retention issues are eliminated.
+With a little DRIVER intentional design…informed by the PWA discovery findings…and the right technology, knowledge retention issues are eliminated.